favalon/MineStory/plot_writing/184/Project.md

 ## Plot
 ### scene 1 : [0 0 0 0]->[0 0 0 0]
-Henry has already complained about his life to the bartender every night for a long time.
+Henry has already complained about his life to a friend every night for a long time.
 Henry always said he life is terrible because he is not rich.
 Until one day, the bartender gives him an address and tells him, if you want to have an different life, you can go to meet this guy.
 ### scene 2 : [0 0 0 0]->[0 1 1 0]